alphagov/accessibility-personas/source/setup/alternatives.html.md

 # Alternative persona setups

 Our personas have inspired other people to create their own version.
-Here are some of the those other versions.
+Here are some of those other versions.

 ## [HMRC's Virtual Empathy Hub](https://personas-prototype.herokuapp.com/)